 Enter the Beats acquisition.
 This development is kind of landmark in the sense that it represents black business personalities and culture creators (Dr. Dre and Will.i.am) profiting from the commoditization of black culture, and the preferences of black consumers, in a way that doesn’t often happen.

-While Black culture provides valuable inputs into our digitally mediated mass culture, black people almost never have an ownership stake in the platforms that mediate and monetize it.
+While Black culture provides valuable inputs into our digitally mediated mass culture (for a quick point of reference, look up the top 100 memes in any given year), black people almost never have an ownership stake in the platforms that mediate and monetize it.
 Whether it’s on Twitter or Vine or Instagram or Youtube, the platforms themselves and businesses that operate in their ecosystems, profit from black culture, but rarely do black cultural creators see significant dividends.

 Given this dynamic of digital culture creation, the casual undervaluation of Beats by many Silicon Valley types is a curious blind spot.
-It leads me to ponder other digital businesses, like Worldstar Hip Hop, a repository of culture with outsized influence that wouldn’t get a second look in the homogesphere (just invented that) of Silicon Valley.
-World Star suffers from mediocre design and tech, but it has a competitive advantage that’s hard to quantify but certainly capitalizable: Blackness.
+It leads me to wonder what other digital businesses, like Worldstar Hip Hop, a repository of culture with outsized influence, should be on our radar.
+The likes of World Star often suffer from mediocre design and under-developed tech, but have a competitive advantage that’s hard to quantify but certainly capitalizable: Blackness.

 P.S.
 For the sake of brevity and because it’s not my job to do your research for you, I’ve put all of this rather bluntly and without citations but glad to provide data behind much of it at some later date, maybe, if I feel like it.